 The Kolbe A is useful at home, too.
 If you agree with any of the following three statements, it’s probably time to work with your loved one(s) to compare MOs and find common ground:

 - you wish you could say what you want in a relationship without it being perceived as a criticism

 - you feel like your spouse is always trying to change you

 - you need to “talk it out” but feel like your spouse always “yups” and “nopes”

 Kolbe’s approach to relationships compares reality with expectations and explains the dynamics behind individual actions and reactions.
 Once you know how the different MOs in your household work together – or present conflict – you can better decide things like who takes the lead on various chores and other household related decisions.
-The Kolbe Relationship Pack can help you get started.
+A Takes Two custom relationship guide can help you get started.